 How Long Can A Cat Live With Feline Leukemia

 As for the answer to the question of how long can a cat live with feline leukemia; healthy cats with a good immune system can sometimes completely fight off viruses.
 However, if the disease occurs, the sick cat usually cannot survive for more than 3 years.
 The physiological structure of each cat is different, so the answer to this question also varies according to the case.
 Unfortunately, 85% of cats diagnosed with feline leukemia die within three years of this diagnosis.
 The average duration is 2.4 to 2.5 years.

 While immunosuppressed cats survive longer, cats that are susceptible even before their leukemia diagnosis usually go through the disease stages more quickly.
 Kittens, especially those younger than eight months old, are more likely to experience infection as their immune systems are still developing.
-For this reason, we can say that a kitten is affected by the disease faster and more than an adult strong cat.
+For this reason, we can say that a kitten is affected by the disease faster and more than a strong adult cat.